aalaei/spring-boot-service-task/README.md

 Refer to the API documentation or Swagger UI for detailed information on request and response structures.

 ## Spring Profiles
-The application supports two Spring profiles: `dev` and `test`.
-Configure profile-specific properties in `application-dev.yml` and `application-test.yml`.
+The application supports two Spring profiles: `dev` and `prod`.
+Configure profile-specific properties in `application-dev.yml` and `application-prod.yml`.

 To activate a profile, set the `spring.profiles.active` property in `application.yml` or choose the profile in `pom.xml` file.